eduardlio/learn-js-through-web/readme.md

 we will hear for ourselves
-if a honeybee can actually speak.
+if a honeyBEE can actually speak.

 What have we gotten into here, Barry?